WHAT’S UP Damage Control

 Fortinet Wireless Network

-The basic function of the Fortinet controller is a single point of configuration for the entire wireless network.
+Fortinet is supporting the WiFi Standards 802.11g, 802.11n, 802.11ac, 802.11 ax, 802.11K, and 802.11r The basic function of the Fortinet controller is a single point of configuration for the entire wireless network.
 The Access Points are controlled and configured by the Fortinet Controller.
 During the session lifetime of a wireless device, the Fortinet controller will define upon which Access Point the session will exist.
-The virtual server needs the following minimum specifications: 3 x 3 GHz AMD or Intel x86 quad core processor, 2 GB memory and 2 GB disk space (min 150 IOPS).

 The virtual machines come on an external hard drive.
 After installation the configuration can be imported into the system.
 The Fortinet Controller is the heart of the WCMS system and controls every connection to a wireless device on the Ship.
 The Fortinet Network solution utilises virtualisation technology to create an intelligent and self-monitoring wireless network.
 Where normal handover or roaming occurs with wireless communication, the Fortinet Controller defines when a device is transferred from one Access Point to another without the need for handover or roaming.
 The Fortinet Controller executes load balancing.
 For example: five users are connected to one Access Point and four users are busy on a phone conversation.
 If user number five then starts a phone call, the Fortinet Controller can move two users to another Access Point.